 Woodbury places a strong emphasis on providing an exceptional, personalized experience for students, both academically and socially.
 While the small classes taught by world-class faculty help to make Woodbury an exceptional institution, it is the close, mentoring relationships that students develop with faculty and administrators while they are at the university, as well as the social interaction among the entire close-knit community, that truly makes Woodbury special.

-In fact, students consistently rank the university’s community among the top reasons why they love Woodbury.
+Students consistently rank the university’s community among the top reasons why they love Woodbury.
 They regularly highlight the sense of family that exists on campus as well as the close collaboration that occurs between students, faculty, staff, and administrators, all working toward one goal: helping students achieve their dreams.
 For many, this is a truly transformative experience, and one that they could only have at a small university like Woodbury.

 Helping to foster this nurturing and collaborative environment is Woodbury’s highly active student government organization—known as the Associated Students of Woodbury University (ASWU)—as well as the Campus Activities Board (CAB).
 Both of these organizations are committed to continuously enhancing the social and cultural environment on campus by providing a variety of programs.

 Additionally, the Office of Student Affairs works closely with ASWU to enrich both the social and educational experience by embracing students’ goals, dreams and aspirations.
 The dean of student affairs meets monthly with ASWU and the university president has a monthly lunch with the elected six-member executive board of ASWU.
 This collaborative environment helps to challenge students to develop both academically and personally, as well as provide the support necessary for them to do so.

 Woodbury offers a variety of activities and organizations to engage students while they are a member of the university, as well as providing them with the opportunity to help shape their own community.